 If a user interface is available then a message like the following is displayed:

-If there is not a user interface, for example a web job, then there may be very little feedback to the user interface that an unhandled exception has occurred.
+If there is no user interface, for example a web job, then there may be very little feedback to the user interface that an unhandled exception has occurred.
 Either one or both of X_ERR.LOG or the Windows Event Viewer may contain details of the unhandled exception.

 The X_ERR.LOG message will be the last one and may look similar to this: